Kalinga (province): Administrative divisions

 Kalinga comprises one component city and seven municipalities, all encompassed by a single legislative district.

 Tabuk was proclaimed a component city in 2007, but in November 2008 the Supreme Court of the Philippines ruled that its cityhood was unconstitutional.
 However, Tabuk had its city status reinstated by the Supreme Court on December 22, 2009.

 Barangays

-The seven municipalities and one component city of the province comprise 152 barangays, with Bulanao in Tabuk City as the most populous in 2010, and Anggacan Sur in Tanudan as the least.
+The seven municipalities and one component city of the province comprise 153 barangays, with Bulanao in Tabuk as the most populous in 2010, and Anggacan Sur in Tanudan as the least.
 If the City of Tabuk is excluded, Pinukpuk Junction in Pinukpuk municipality has the highest population.

 Demographics

 The population of Kalinga in the 2020 census was 229,570 people, with a density of sigfig 229,570/3,231.25.